10 Unique Wedding Cake Ideas and Inspiration

 5. Schedule some cake tasting appointments

 Aside from your cake design, you also need to pay close attention to the flavours you pick for your wedding cake.
-Not only is it important that you and your guests enjoy the cake, the flavours also affect the height and sturdiness of a cake.
+Not only is it important that you and your guests enjoy the cake, but the flavours also affect the height and sturdiness of a cake.
 Get in touch with a few cake makers and arrange some cake tastings to ensure you find what you are looking for.

-Going to cake tastings is not only a chance for you to eat some cake and choose your flavours, you also get the opportunity to meet the cake makers in person, ask important questions and make sure they are the right choice and can meet the expectations for your big day.
+Going to cake tastings is not only a chance for you to eat some cake and choose your flavours, but you also get the opportunity to meet the cake makers in person, ask important questions and make sure they are the right choice and can meet the expectations for your big day.

 Top tip: If you opt for a multitiered wedding cake, choose a fruit cake for your bottom tier to manage the sturdiness of your cake.
 Fluffier cakes such as chocolate or red velvet should be stacked at the top of your cake, as they are not firm enough to offer support.